BitcoinDesign/Guide/guide/designing-products/common-user-flows.md

    layout = "float-left"
 %}

-Like fiat currencies, securely storing money can be as simple as storing some coins in your pocket or highly complex with multiple banks' safety deposit boxes.
-For self-custodial wallets, all of this is in the users' hands, although wallet software ideally provides guidelines and support to more easily follow best practices.
-Continue to the Key Management section for introductions and deep-dives into different techniques.
+Like fiat currencies, securely storing money can be as simple as storing some coins in your pocket or highly complex with multiple banks’ safety deposit boxes.
+For self-custodial wallets, all of this is in the users’ hands, although wallet software ideally provides guidelines and support to more easily follow best practices.
+See also, the [Private key management](/guide/private-key-management/introduction/) section and [Protecting a wallet](guide/onboarding/protecting-a-wallet/).

 </div>